Hares-2088/fluentfingers-fe/README.md

 # Run App locally

-1. Step 1: Clone the
+1. Step 1: Clone the Repo

 open a terminal in linux then run:
 ```bash